Table of contents

 Strategies for Managing Cravings in Addiction Recovery

-Relapse Prevention: Identifying Triggers in Addiction Recovery
+Relapse Prevention: How to Identify Triggers in Addiction Recovery?

 Relapse prevention refers to a set of strategies and techniques designed to help individuals in addiction recovery maintain their sobriety and prevent a return to substance abuse.
 A study published in the Journal of the American Medical Association found that relapse rates for substance use disorders are between 40% and 60%.
 It involves recognizing and addressing the factors that may lead to a relapse, such as triggers.